glav/CognitiveServicesFluentApi/README.md

     .SetDiagnosticLoggingLevel(LoggingLevel.Everything)
     .AddConsoleDiagnosticLogging()  // just log to the console .UsingHttpCommunication()
+    .WithTextAnalyticAnalysisActions()
-    .WithSentimentAnalysis("I am having a terrible time.")
+    .AddSentimentAnalysis("I am having a terrible time.")
-    .WithKeyPhraseAnalysis("This is a basic sentence.
+    .AddKeyPhraseAnalysis("This is a basic sentence.
 I have absolutely nothing to assert here.")
     .AnalyseAllSentimentsAsync();
 ```